Automotive safety integrity level

-Automotive Safety Integrity Level (ASIL) is a risk classification scheme defined by the ISO 26262 - Functional Safety for Road Vehicles standard.
-This is an adaptation of the Safety Integrity Level (SIL) used in IEC 61508 for the automotive industry.
+Automotive safety integrity level (ASIL) is a risk classification scheme defined by the ISO 26262 - Functional Safety for Road Vehicles standard.
+This is an adaptation of the safety integrity level (SIL) used in IEC 61508 for the automotive industry.
 This classification helps defining the safety requirements necessary to be in line with the ISO 26262 standard.
-The ASIL is established by performing a risk analysis of a potential hazard by looking at the Severity, Exposure and Controllability of the vehicle operating scenario.
+The ASIL is established by performing a risk analysis of a potential hazard by looking at the severity, exposure and controllability of the vehicle operating scenario.
 The safety goal for that hazard in turn carries the ASIL requirements.

 There are four ASILs identified by the standard: ASIL A, ASIL B, ASIL C, ASIL D. ASIL D dictates the highest integrity requirements on the product and ASIL A the lowest.
 Hazards that are identified as QM do not dictate any safety requirements.

-Hazard Analysis and Risk Assessment
+Hazard analysis and risk assessment

-Because of the reference to SIL and because the ASIL incorporate 4 levels of hazard with a 5th non-hazardous level, it is common in descriptions of ASIL to compare its levels to the SIL levels and DO-178C Design Assurance Levels, respectively.
+Because of the reference to SIL and because the ASIL incorporate 4 levels of hazard with a 5th non-hazardous level, it is common in descriptions of ASIL to compare its levels to the SIL levels and DO-178C design assurance levels, respectively.

 The determination of ASIL is the result of hazard analysis and risk assessment.

 In the context of ISO 26262, a hazard is assessed based on the relative impact of hazardous effects related to a system, as adjusted for relative likelihoods of the hazard manifesting those effects.
-That is, each hazard is assessed in terms of severity of possible injuries within the context how much of the time a vehicle is exposed to the possibility of the hazard happening (refer ISO26262 definition of exposure) as well as the relative likelihood that a typical driver can act to prevent the injury (refer ISO26262 definitions of severity and controllability).
+That is, each hazard is assessed in terms of severity of possible injuries within the context of how much of the time a vehicle is exposed to the possibility of the hazard happening (refer ISO26262 definition of exposure) as well as the relative likelihood that a typical driver can act to prevent the injury (refer ISO26262 definitions of severity and controllability).